Lin Fa Kung, Tai Hang

 Lin Fa Kung is a vernacular building with two halls.
 Its front hall is in half-octagonal shape with a double-eaves-tended roof and a verandah with western-style balustrades.
 Unlike most traditional temples where the main entrance is constructed in the middle of the facade, access to the temple is through the two staircases on the left and right side of the front hall.
 The rear hall is rectangular-shaped and consists of two levels, in between is where the Lotus Rock situated.

-The temple houses rich historical relics including a stone made Kwun Yum altar (1885), offering table (1864), copper bell (1865), Choi Moon (1909), etc. In addition, altars dedicated to the worship of Tai Sui (Sixty Gods of Time), Kwun Yum and Wai Tor (Buddhist Temple Guardian) can be found on the upper levels of the rear hall.
+The temple houses rich historical relics including a stone made Kwun Yum altar (1885), offering table (1864), bell (1865), Choi Moon (1909), etc. In addition, altars dedicated to the worship of Tai Sui (Sixty Gods of Time), Kwun Yum and Wai Tor (Buddhist Temple Guardian) can be found on the upper levels of the rear hall.
 The ceiling of the front hall is in hexagonal-shaped and decorated with fresco of golden dragon, as if reflecting the close connection between the temple and Tai Hang Fire Dragon Dance.